andyhero12/andyhero12.github.io/_posts/2023-5-25-Cornell-Course-Reviews.md

 #### Reflection

 Credits: 16

+As a junior, I can finally take the computer science courses I enjoy after taking the required introductory system courses.
+ECE 4750 was by the most enjoyment I've had at Cornell.
+During this semester, I had a large mentality shift towards the classes I've taken and the classes I plan to take.
+Despite the heavy workload posed by some classes, these classes are often the most rewarding in terms of content and the sheer material you learn.
+Alonside these classes, recruiting took up one to five hours a day depending on the number of interviews I lined up.
+Ensuring your fall semester is a lighter workload is important for securing that internship.

 ## Spring 2023 Difficulty: Hard/Death
 - ⭐ CS 4120: Introduction to Compilers
 - ⭐ CS 4121: Practicum in Compilers